murraycoding/Python_Examples/README.md

 ## Functions/Methods

-### The Range Function
+### The Range Function (example done)
-The range function will generate a list of numbers from one value to another.
-The function can take one or two parameters.
-If one is given, then the list is from zero
+The range function will produce a sequence of integers to loop over.
+The function can either take one, two or three parameters.
+Please see the example in the repo for more infroamtion.
+In the notes is included the example with three parameters.

+    # three parameters given = prints from start to end (not including end) but incremeting by the 3rd parameter
+    print("Three parameter range")
+    x = range(3,20,2)
+    for num in x:
+        print(num)

 ### List Methods